Appealing an Unfavorable Ruling by an SSD Judge

 Has your SSD claim been denied?
 It is important to remember that the vast majority of initial claims are denied.
 At this point, you may want to consider seeking an appeal.
 When you are looking for an attorney for legal help, you should look at his or her track record of appealing unfavorable administrative law judge (ALJ) decisions.

-At Osterhout Disability Law, LLC, we appeal at least 90 percent of these unfavorable decisions, because when we present the case to the judge initially it is because we believe in the client and are committed for the long haul.
+At Osterhout Berger Disability Law, we appeal at least 90 percent of these unfavorable decisions, because when we present the case to the judge initially it is because we believe in the client and are committed for the long haul.

 Administrative Law Judge Errors